ashemath/btw-img/docs.md

 I take the same approach with `launch-virtual-disk.sh`.
 After running, you'll have a Debian virtual machine setup according to values set in `defaults.ini`

-Let's say you are using the default settings in this project's `defaults.ini`.
-The `launch-virtual-machine.sh` script asks you to enter a password when it generates your ssh key.

-Run `sudo virsh net-dhcp-leases --network default` to find the IP of your VM.
-From the project directory, you can ssh the VM you just stood up with:
-`ssh btw@192.168.122.X`

 ## Delivery System
 If all you want to do is produce a single VM for development, the project produces